-Cannabis is now legal for 18 million Americans — over 5% of the US population — and that number is increasing rapidly.
+Cannabis is now fully legal for over 20% of adults in the United States — and that number is increasing rapidly.
 As the public recognizes that cannabis prohibition clearly causes more harm than good, the momentum for nationwide legalization grows.
 Given that decriminalization has proven to be an inadequate alternative to legalization, now is the time for physicians to begin advocating for effective government regulation of cannabis.
 According to a 2014 WebMD/Medscape poll, most American physicians believe that medical cannabis should be legal, and hundreds of thousands of doctors now support legalization of cannabis for consenting adults.
 In 2011, the California Medical Association made history by becoming the first major physicians’ association to endorse full legalization and regulation.
 Until recently, many physicians have been reluctant to publicly voice their opposition to the war on marijuana, lest they appear to condone recreational cannabis use and violate their ethical responsibility to “do no harm.”
 But through daily immersion in anecdotal patient experience and scientific evidence, many knowledgeable American physicians recognize:

 - Use of cannabis by healthy adults is generally benign, making its prohibition unnecessary.